Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Variational tensor network method for the residual entropy

 In contrast, the transfer operator of cubic ice $\hat{T_c}=\hat{M}$, is non-Hermitian.
-Consequently, a variational principle of the form in Eq.~\eqref{eqn: residual entropy iPEPS expression} does not generally apply, and the dominant eigenvalue can not be obtained from this expression.
-To keep the variational principle valid for cubic ice, the previous work \cite{Vanderstraeten2018} restricted the variational manifold to iPEPS which are invariant under a spatial $180^{\circ}$ rotation.
+Consequently, a variational principle of the form in Eq.~ \eqref{eqn: residual entropy iPEPS expression} does not generally apply, and the dominant eigenvalue can not be obtained from this expression.
+To keep the variational principle valid for cubic ice, the previous work \cite {Vanderstraeten2018} restricted the variational manifold to iPEP, which is invariant under a spatial $180^{\circ}$ rotation.
 Within this symmetric subspace, $\hat{M}$ and $\hat{M}^T$ act identically, effectively restoring the Hermiticity of $\hat{M}$.
-However, this symmetry constraint simultaneously reduces the transfer operator of hexagonal ice to the form $\hat{M}^2$.
+However, this symmetry constraint simultaneously reduces the transfer operator of the hexagonal ice to the form $\hat{M}^2$.
 As a result, within the constrained subspace, the residual entropies of hexagonal and cubic ice become indistinguishable.

-Instead, we show that the variational principle for the transfer operator $\hat{M}$ can be applied without imposing symmetry constraints on the iPEPS manifold.
-The normality of $\hat{M}$ is sufficient to guarantee the existence of eigenvalue decomposition, so that any vector $\ket{\psi}$ can be expanded in the basis of eigenvectors as
+Instead, we show that the variational principle for the transfer operator $ \hat{M}$ can be applied without imposing symmetry constraints on the iPEPS manifold.
+If the transfer operator $\hat{T}$ is normal, eigenvalue decomposition exists, so that any vector $\ket{\psi}$ can be expanded in the basis of eigenvectors as

 The Rayleigh quotient is then bounded by the dominant eigenvalue: